 Teaching and Learning Prize

-Recipients of the award will receive a prize sponsored by the PSAI.
+Recipients of the award will receive a €400 prize sponsored by the PSAI.
 On occasion, the PSAI makes special awards for outstanding contributions in particular pedagogies.
 Prize winners will be given an opportunity to present their work to the teaching and learning panel during the annual PSAI conference.
-The award will take the form of a cheque for €200.

 Eligibility

-- Evidence of teaching practices which engage students and promote effective learning
+- Evidence of teaching practices which engage students and promote effective learning.

-- Contribution to the Scholarship of teaching and learning in the discipline.
+- Contribution to the scholarship of teaching and learning in the discipline.

 Nomination